aksharc2/Towards-High-Quality-Battery-Life-for-Autonomous-Mobile-Robot-Fleets/README.md

 **T**ask and **C**harging schedule **M**anager is a combined task and charging scheduler.

 This repository contains the proposed TCM algorithm, MINLP solver and other baselines explained in the paper.
 It also contains an `experimentSetup.py` file which creats initial parameters in random order for different experiment setups.
-As per the requirements change the range of variables used in `experimentSetup.py`.
+As per the requirements change the range of variables used in `experimentSetup.py` to genereate different experimental setups.

 Following are the important packages that are required to execute the TCM.py and MINLP.py files: